BlueGranite/TrainR/Labs/R-Server-Lab.md

 head(rxcs)
 ```

-Based on the first row, we can see that trips from the Upper East Side to the Upper East Side make up about 5% of all trips in Manhattan.
+Based on the first row (using the `pct_all` value), we can see that trips from the Upper East Side to the Upper East Side make up about 5% of all trips in Manhattan.
 Of all the trips that pick up in the Upper East Side, about 36% drop off in the Upper East Side.
 Of all the trips that drop off in the Upper East Side, 37% and tripped that also picked up in the Upper East Side.

 We can take the above numbers and display them in plots that make it easier to digest it all at once.
 We begin with a plot showing how taxi trips between any pair of neighborhoods are distributed.